 Users that have already enrolled with Duo are prompted for additional verification during sign in.
 Users can select the authentication type that is supported by their device to verify their identity.

 You can use a Yubikey security device for Duo verification.
 Choose Verify with Duo Security device.
 Press the button on the device and then select Verify, as shown below.

 End User Device Management

-Once you have enrolled one or more devices, you can subsequently edit those devices, or enroll a new device, as follows:
+Once you have enrolled one or more devices, you can subsequently edit those devices, or enroll a new device.

 - From your Home page, select your user name in the upper right, then select Settings from the dropdown menu.